Saffron-sh/nethole/README.md

 cutting off __IP forwarding__ using
 `echo 0 > /proc/sys/net/ipv4/ip_forward`

-Now the target is , on the surface, *connected* to the wifi access point but there is just **INFINTE buffering** for them.
+Now the target is , on the surface, *connected* to the wifi access point but there is just **INFINITE buffering** for them.
 Because we are NOT forwarding any requests to the Access Point (Wifi router).

 *NO deauths.
 NO packet captures.